General Grant Tree

 General Grant Tree is the largest tree in the General Grant Grove and the third largest tree in the world by volume.
 Two larger trees are also giant sequoias: General Sherman and President.

-Also the purported age of this tree has "decreased" – while earlier many mentioned that this tree is certainly older than 2,000 year but now, after research it is estimated that this tree is some 1,650 years old.
+Also, the purported age of this tree has “decreased” – while earlier many mentioned that this tree is certainly older than 2,000 years but now, after research, it is estimated that this tree is some 1,650 years old.

 Stoutest giant sequoia?

-Tree is exceptional in every sense, but it is possible that this is also the stoutest giant sequoia.
-At the ground it has a circumference of 32.8 m but at the breast height – 27.8 m.
+The tree is exceptional in every sense, but it is possible that this is also the stoutest giant sequoia.
+On the ground, it has a circumference of 32.8 m but at the breast height – 27.8 m.
 These numbers make giant sequoia one of the stoutest trees in the world.

-General Grant Tree is included in the following list:
+General Grant Tree is included in the following articles and lists: